huggingface/blog/hf-bitsandbytes-integration.md

 ![Model-storage](assets/96_hf_bitsandbytes_integration/Model-storage.png)

-How is a model's size calculated in practice?
-For instance BLOOM-176B that has been trained and stored in bf16 has roughly a total size of 176.000.000.000 x 2 bytes = 352GB!
-Fitting correctly such a high memory requirement into GPU RAM would be quite challenging.
+To calculate the model size in bytes one multiplies the number of parameters by the size of the chosen precision in bytes.
+For instance, If we use the bfloat16 version of the BLOOM-176B model we have `176*10**9 x 2 bytes = 352GB`!
+As discussed earlier this is quite a challenge to fit into a few GPUs.
 But what if we can store those weights using less memory using a different precision?
 A trick called quantization has been widely used in Deep Learning and let’s see how it works!

-# Quantizing models in few words
+# Quantizing models in a few words

 How can we play with the precision of the parameters and reduce the model’s size?
 To improve accessibility for edge device applications, 8-bit quantization methods have been developed and widely used in Deep Learning.
 In other words, reducing the half-precision model’s precision into 8-bit (instead of 16-bit) leads to significant memory footprint reduction.